AJGreaves/thehouseofmouse/TESTING.md

     # get items currently in Order
     items_in_order = OrderItem.objects.filter(order=order)

-    # delete all orders in the list
+    # delete all order items in the list
     for orderitem in items_in_order:
         orderitem.delete()